'We Believe This May Have Been A Road Rage Incident': FHP On Sawgrass Expressway Shooting

-FORT LAUDERDALE (CBSMiami) – The front windows of a gray Nissan Altima was blown during a shooting on the Sawgrass Expressway near 441 in Coconut creek.
+FORT LAUDERDALE (CBSMiami) – The front windows of a gray Nissan Altima were shattered during a shooting on the Sawgrass Expressway near 441 in Coconut creek.

-The Florida Highway Patrol said it happened Thursday around 8 a.m. in the southbound lanes just north of US-441.READ MORE: 'Dolphin Tale' Star Illness Prompts Aquarium To Close For One Day
+The Florida Highway Patrol said it happened Thursday around 8 a.m. in the southbound lanes just north of US-441.READ MORE: Masks Now Optional For All Public School Students In Miami-Dade

 The Altima was in the center lane when a black Mercedes-Benz pulled up beside it.